GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 ### Transforming avatar bitmap with AvatarBitmapFactory

-It is possible to customize `AvatarBitmapFactory` so the avatars will be generated accordingly to the new configuration.
+It is possible to override `AvatarBitmapFactory` so the avatars will be generated accordingly to the new configuration.
 It is possible to configure the user bitmap, user default bitmap, channel bitmap, channel default bitmap, also choose between blocking and non blocking options and configure the keys for easy bitmap to be used